 This policy, also called errors and omissions insurance (E&O), protects Alabama businesses that provide professional services or advice.
 It covers lawsuits related to work performance.

 This policy is also called professional liability insurance.
-It protects tech professionals against lawsuits over mistakes, missed deadlines, and oversights.
+It protects professionals against lawsuits over mistakes, missed deadlines, and oversights.

-Workers’ compensation is required for Alabama technology businesses that have five or more employees.
+Workers’ compensation is required for Alabama businesses that have five or more employees.
 It can cover medical costs for work injuries.

-Alabama state law requires technology businesses with five or more employees, full-time or part-time, to carry workers’ compensation insurance.
+Alabama state law requires businesses with five or more employees, full-time or part-time, to carry workers’ compensation insurance.
 This policy covers medical bills for work injuries and illnesses.

-Vehicles owned by technology businesses in Alabama must be covered by commercial auto insurance.
+Vehicles owned by small businesses in Alabama must be covered by commercial auto insurance.
 Alabama requires $25,000 property damage liability per accident, $50,000 bodily injury liability per accident, and $25,000 bodily injury liability per person.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.

-Our agents are experts in insurance for Alabama tech businesses.
-They can help you find policies that fit your company and fulfill state requirements.
 TechInsurance is licensed by the Alabama Department of Insurance as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance and for surplus lines (license number 451858).
 Verify our licensure with the National Association of Insurance Commissioners by entering Alabama, licensee, business entity, and our license number.